 This is quite an achievement and one of which all members of staff should be proud.

-It is also reassuring for residents and their families who are continually seeking high standards in the care industry.
+it is also reassuring for residents and their families who are continually seeking high standards in the care industry.

-Twenty five people were living at Tamar House when it was inspected.
+Twenty-seven people were living at Tamar House when it was inspected.

 People may be living with the early stages of dementia, mental health and/or sensory needs.

-All people living at the home at the time of the inspection had a level of limitation to their physical ability.
+All people living at the home at the time of inspection had a level of limitation to their physical ability.

 The home can also provide respite care for people leaving hospital and unable to initially live at home unaided.

 Sometimes, it can even provide a short rest period for families and carers who just need a short break and know that their loved ones will be cared for whilst they take that break.

 A registered manager is employed to manage the service and is a person who has registered with the ‘Care Quality Commission’ to manage the service